Things To Do

 Mabel Vickers, Director of Housekeeping, likes to get away from the hustle and bustle of downtown and heads to Azalea Park in historic Summerville for a game of tennis or to just to take in the wonderful smells of the blossoming trees.
 Mabel loves to grab a bit to eat after a tennis match at Continental Corner Greek Restaurant, which is also located in Summerville.

 Kelley Poe, Marina Sales Manager, spends his free time boating and fishing the waters surrounding the Charleston area and lowcountry, as well as hunting in the up country.
 When he is not on a boat or in the woods, you can find him enjoying our fresh local seafood at Seewee Restaurant, or listening to great local music at Awendaw Green.

 William McCoy, Maintenance Manager, prefers to spend his time outdoors at Palmetto Islands County Park where you can rent bikes and ride the park trails, or bring your bathing suit and relax on the lazy river at Splash Island.
 A great neighborhood restaurant is Capriccio Restaurant, where they serve Old World Italian cuisine in a quaint environment.

-Anita Holly, Catering Sales Manager, enjoys falling further and deeper in love with the people in Charleston.
-Voted the Friendliest City in the United States by Travel and Leisure Magazine, Miss Holly takes pleasure in meeting and speaking with every native, tourist, and transplant Charlestonians.
-Whether it's chatting it up with one of our guests while strolling down our beautiful boardwalk, or meeting a new face at one of our famous Oyster Roasts or Party at the Point, Anita believes the best part of this city is the people.
+Anita Holly, Catering Sales Manager, enjoys falling further and deeper in love with the people in Charleston, voted the Friendliest City in the United States by Travel and Leisure Magazine.
+Miss Holly takes pleasure in meeting and speaking with every native, tourist, and transplant Charlestonian.
+Whether it’s chatting it up with one of our guests while strolling down our beautiful boardwalk, or meeting a new face at one of our famous Oyster Roasts or Party at the Point, Anita believes the best part of this city is the people.